 Wairarapa day-trip (3hr one way, easy to intermediate)

 No car?
 No problem.
 Take a 40-minute scenic train trip from Wellington city to Maymorn, hop straight onto the cycle trail and ride up to the summit.
 From there, it's down through dramatic gullies and rolling farmland to Cross Creek.
-Stay at historic Lake Meadows Homestead or carry on to the shops and cafes of Featherston (9km) on the handy off-road limestone trail, then catch the train home.
+Carry on to the shops and cafes of Featherston (9km) on the handy off-road limestone trail, then catch the train home.
 Check out a train timetable.
 Or head further down the trail and stay overnight.

 Where to stay